vivmost/DSA/techniques_revision/L1QuesNames.md

 # RECURSION
     1. Tower Of Hanoi.
-    2. All indices of array.
+    2. All indices of an array.
     3. Get kpc.
     4. Get stairs path.
     5  PrintSubsequences.